 Although the GPU plays a crucial role, work is also carried out on the CPU.
-The interpreter primarily utilises the CPU for data transfer and the pre-processing step, making it more GPU-bound as most of the work is performed on the GPU.
-However, the transpiler additionally relies on the CPU to perform the transpilation step.
-This step involves generating a kernel for each expression and sending these kernels to the driver for compilation, a process also handled by the CPU.
-By contrast, the interpreter only required one kernel to be converted into PTX and compiled by the driver once.
-Consequently, the transpiler is significantly more CPU-bound and variations in the CPU used have a much greater impact.
+The interpreter mainly uses the CPU for data transfer and the pre-processing step and is therefore more GPU-bound.
+However, the transpiler additionally needs the CPU to perform the transpilation step.
+This step produces a kernel for each expression and also involves sending these kernels to the driver for compilation, a process which is also performed by the CPU.
+By contrast, the interpreter only has one kernel that needs to be converted into PTX and compiled by the driver only once.
+Consequently, the transpiler is much more CPU-bound and variations in the used CPU have a much greater impact.
 Therefore, using a more powerful CPU benefits the transpiler more than the interpreter.